Bolivia

 • The Bolivian Institute for Human Development (IDH) works to improve the quality of life of the Bolivian people through research, education, and activism in the fields of public health, human rights, and environmental justice.
 IDH is one of Bolivia’s leading organizations in the research, prevention, and treatment of HIV/AIDS.
 Community-engaged learning opportunities include supporting HIV/AIDS prevention education programs in local schools, organizing and participating in public health festivals, assisting with advocacy work, grant writing, web design, editing, and general administrative support.

 • Radio Cepra is an NGO Radio Station with more than 20 years of work in the field.
-They work with almost 25 different communities in the region, providing news and satelite signal to other stations to reach communities in far rural areas.
+They work with almost 25 different communities in the region, providing news and satellite signal to other stations to reach communities in far rural areas.
 Radio Cepra is been working with communities to listen to their needs and help to battle against disinformation.
 For the past 6 years they've been working in a radio that opens as a platform for people to hear other people and their demands instead of only sharing their content.

 Cultural Enrichment Activities